East Asian typography

-East Asian typography is the application of typography to the writing systems of Chinese, Japanese, Korean, and Vietnamese languages.
-Scripts used in East Asian typography include Chinese characters (known as kanji in Japanese, hanja in Korean, and Chữ Hán in Vietnamese), hiragana, katakana, hangul, and Chữ Nôm.
+East Asian typography is the application of typography to the writing systems used for the Chinese, Japanese, Korean, and Vietnamese languages.
+Scripts represented in East Asian typography include Chinese characters, kana, and hangul.

 History

-Typography with movable type was invented during the eleventh-century Song dynasty in China by Bi Sheng (990–1051).
-His movable type system was manufactured from ceramic materials, and clay type printing continued to be practiced in China until the Qing dynasty.

-Wang Zhen was one of the pioneers of wooden movable type.
+Typesetting with movable type was invented in China during the Song dynasty by Bi Sheng (990–1051).
+His system used ceramic materials; clay type printing continued to be practiced in China until the Qing dynasty (1644–1912).
+Wang Zhen (1290–1333) was one of the pioneers of wood type.
 Although the wooden type was more durable under the mechanical rigors of handling, repeated printing wore the character faces down and the types could be replaced only by carving new pieces.